ejscribner/couchbase-tutorials/tutorial/markdown/mobile/quickstart-ios-uikit-sync/quickstart-ios-uikit-sync.md

 ## Data Model

-If have followed along the tutorial <a target="_blank" rel="noopener noreferrer" href="https://developer.couchbase.com/tutorial-quickstart-ios-uikit-query">Quickstart in Couchbase Lite Query with iOS, Swift, and UIKit</a>, you can skip this section and proceed to the [Backend Installation](#backend-installation) section as we have not made any changes to the Data model for this tutorial.
+If you have followed along the tutorial <a target="_blank" rel="noopener noreferrer" href="https://developer.couchbase. com/tutorial-quickstart-ios-uikit-query">Quickstart in Couchbase Lite Query with iOS, Swift, and UIKit</a>, you can skip this section and proceed to the [Backend Installation](#backend-installation) section as we have not made any changes to the Data model for this tutorial.

 Couchbase Lite is a JSON Document Store.
 A Document is a logical collection of named fields and values.The values are any valid JSON types.
 In addition to the standard JSON types, Couchbase Lite supports some special types like `Date` and `Blob`.